aws-samples/serverless-patterns/apigw-http-api-lambda-terraform/README.md

 ## Testing

-Once the stack is deployed, retrieve the HttpApiEndpoint value from the outputs of the terraform apply, then call the endpoint using curl or Postman.
+Once the stack is deployed, retrieve the apigwy_url value from the outputs of the terraform apply, then call the endpoint using curl or Postman.

 ```
 curl '<your http api endpoint>'